Kavin-M-2002/IPL-Insights-2024/README.md

 ![image](https://github.com/Kavin-M-2002/IPL-Insights-2024/assets/97793013/8fb7b3d9-0e7d-4a7f-a65a-cbaede51dafc)

-## All Rounders or Lower Order Anchors:
+## All Rounders or Lower Order Anchors
 [🔁Home](#table-of-content)

 For creating top order, I have selected certain players or batsmen where they comes under the certain criteria: